‘Big Man Put Me There For A Reason’: Good Samaritan Saves Woman From Attempted Sexual Assault In Mount Laurel, Police Say

 Marlton Man Charged With Having Sex With Underaged Girl He Met Through Messaging App Kik, Prosecutors Say

 “As troopers, we respond to a variety of calls every day, and there are times when we must place our lives in jeopardy.
-Citizens are not necessarily held to this standard, but there are also times when good Samaritans step in and risk their lives in order to protect others,” New Jersey State police said.
+Citizens are not necessarily held to this standard, but there are also times when good Samaritans step in and risk their lives in order to protect others,” New Jersey State Police said.

-When asked if he considers himself a hero, Bishop said, “no, I just did what anybody else would have done.”
+When asked if he considers himself a hero, Bishop said, “No, I just did what anybody else would have done.”

 The victim was taken to a local hospital for non-life-threatening injuries.